 This easy Sausage Hash Brown Breakfast Casserole is loaded and filled with flavor.
 Feed a crowd on a weekend morning or enjoy the leftovers all week long!

-Every holiday season, I always make a hash brown egg casserole with lots of cheese and whatever I’m hankering for that particular day.
+Every holiday season, I always make a hash brown egg casserole (egg bake) with lots of cheese and whatever I’m hankering for that particular day.
 This year I’m sharing my favorite version: sausage hash brown casserole with eggs, cheese and loads of mushrooms.

 Casserole Ingredient Notes

-I like to call this loaded breakfast casserole because I put an entire pound of mushrooms in this hash brown casserole recipe along with two pounds of ground sausage!
+I like to call this a loaded breakfast casserole because I put an entire pound of mushrooms in this hash brown casserole recipe along with two pounds of ground sausage!
 Another pound of hash browns is used for the “crust” along with almost a dozen eggs.

 - Breakfast sausage: I like a combination of hot and mild sausage but choose any pork sausage you like or even turkey sausage.
 You can also make this with any meat including ham, bacon, chicken or beef.